dparedesh/baseline-selection-4tops/README.md

 `<list-input-files>` should be replaced by either the name on an input DxAOD file or the name of a txt file that contains a list of input DxOD file names.

-### Running pre-production in the LHC Computing Grid
+### Running the pre-production in the LHC Computing Grid

 If you want to launch the ntuple production in the LHC Computing Grid, you can use the script `01SubmitToGrid_simple.py`.
 You would have to modify it with your grid username (`gridUsername`), the destination of the grid site